grodansparadis/vscp-doc-canal/canalopen.md

 ## Params

 ###  pConfigStr
 Configuration data such as physical device to connect to.
 This is the place to add device specific parameters and initial filters/masks.
 This is a text string.
 It can be a name, some parameters or whatever the interface creator chooses.

-Normally items are separated with a semicolon (";").
+Normally items are separated with a semicolon (";") but if the string starts with a ´{´ character it should be interpreted as a JSON configuration string.
+If the string starts with a '<' character it should be intepreted as a XML string.

 ### flags